ewkt/Vinted-Discord-Notifications/README.md

 - Ability to have as many searches as you wish in as little or as many discord channels as wanted (it's possible to have multiple searches in a single channel)
 - Each search has its own schedule! you just have to configure how frequently it needs to be refreshed
 - Ability to block certain words from the title of your search results, to make your searches even more precise!
+- Checkout the 'autobuy' branch for to setup the experimental autobuy feature.

 Prerequisites: